 Who Can Gift Down Payment Funds?

-Lenders generally won’t allow you to use a cash gift from just anyone to buy a home.
-The money must come from a family member, such as a parent, grandparent or sibling.
+Lenders generally won’t allow you to use a cash gift from just anyone to get a mortgage.
+The money usually must come from a family member, such as a parent, grandparent or sibling.
 It’s also generally acceptable to receive gifts from your spouse, domestic partner or significant other if you’re engaged to be married.

 Restrictions on Down Payment Gifts

 How much money you’re eligible to receive as a down payment gift depends on the type of mortgage you’re borrowing.
-If you’re taking out a conventional loan – which means one that’s backed by Fannie Mae or Freddie Mac – all of your down payment can be gifted if you’re putting down 20% or more.
-If you’re putting down less than that, part of the money can be a gift but some of it has to come out of your own pocket.
-The final split varies based on your loan type.
+If you’re taking out a standard conventional loan, all of your down payment can be gifted if you’re putting down 20% or more.
+If you’re putting down less than that, part of the money can be a gift.
+However, some of it will probably have to come out of your own pocket, with the final split varying based on your loan type.

 Lenders require you to provide some detailed documentation any time a down payment gift is changing hands.
 Specifically, you’ll have to produce a letter which includes the name of the donor, their relationship to you, the date and amount of the gift and a statement that says the money is given with no expectation of repayment.